HarrySky/docker-openvpn/README.md

 It should check all your clients and generate certificates and configs for new ones.

+It can also fetch configurations into your home directory if you append `--tags "copy-all"` to the command above.

+If you only need `.ovpn` or `.tar.gz` files - use `--tags "copy-ovpn"` or `--tags "copy-archive"` respectively.

-If everything went well you can get configuration from server using SCP (**replace UPPERCASED values**):
+You can also manually get configuration from server using SCP (**replace UPPERCASED values**):
 - inline `.ovpn` config: `scp ANSIBLE_USER@ANSIBLE_HOST:/opt/docker_openvpn/OPENVPN_SERVER_NAME/clients/CLIENT_NAME.ovpn ~/`
 - all files `.tar.gz` archive: `scp ANSIBLE_USER@ANSIBLE_HOST:/opt/docker_openvpn/OPENVPN_SERVER_NAME/clients/CLIENT_NAME.tar.gz ~/`